will62794/will62794.github.io/_drafts/2020-08-01-safety-and-liveness.md

 \forall \alpha \in S^* : (\exists \beta \in S^\omega : \alpha \beta \nvDash P)
 $$

 This definition says that a property $$P$$ is a liveness property if any partial execution can be extended to satisfy $$P$$.
 That is, no matter how many steps we take in a finite behavior prefix, there's always hope that we can satisfy a liveness property in the future ("while there's life there's hope").
+Note that the "good thing" required by a liveness property may or may not be discrete.
+A simple liveness requirement like "x is eventually 0" will be satisfied at a discrete point in a behavior, but a liveness condition like "x is 0 infinitely often" can only be determined by examining an infinite behavior.

 # The Decomposition Theorem